Hamiltonian equations of motion of quadratic gravity: Introduction

 An important check of consistency is the explicit equivalence between the Hamiltonian equations of motion and the Lagrangian or covariant ones.
 The general method developed by Buchbinder and Lyahovich guarantees the equivalence between classical dynamics of higher orders at the level of the equations of motion.
-But, for a specific theory with first-class constraints, there are arbitrary functions non fixed by the equations of motion.
+However, for a specific theory with first-class constraints, there are arbitrary functions not fixed by the equations of motion.
 They could play a role when establishing the equivalence between both formulations, in the sense that an arbitrary function on one side does not necessarily match with a similar function on the other side, but instead it must be fixed in order to hold the equivalence.
+We would like to emphasize the importance of this analysis: any loss of arbitrariness on the additional variables that could result from the check of the equivalence between both formulations -affects not only the classical theory- but also the quantum theory, since it is obtained by canonical quantization and requires the classical Hamiltonian formulation to reproduce the appropriate dynamics.
 We investigate this point for quadratic gravity in the context of the linearized theory.

 The derivation of the Hamiltonian equations of motion of quadratic gravity is a big task.
 To this end, and for most of the computations in this paper, we use the computational tool Cadabra\footnote{Cadabra is found in \texttt{https://cadabra.science/}\,.} \cite{Peeters:2006kp,Peeters:2007wn,Peeters:2018dyg}.
 We emphasize the flexibility and easy-to-use of Cadabra to perform this kind of computations, principally due to its ability to deal with indices.
 The declaration of an object with upper/lower indices is just the same as writing in Latex, and contraction of repeated indices is automatic.
 It can handle simultaneously indices for a given space and its subspaces.
 This is very useful for the decomposition between time and space one performs in the Hamiltonian formulation.
 Commands for raising and lowering indices with metrics are incorporated, and it can deal with several metrics and covariant derivatives.
 We also highlight the usefulness of the \texttt{split\_index} command, which splits the sums of all the contracted indices according to the specified rule.
 Other powerful commands are \texttt{vary} and \texttt{integrate\_by\_parts} for the calculus of variations.